Henry St. Hill: Civil service

 St. Hill was involved in local governance after he arrived in Wellington, joining a committee for establishing a New Zealand Company-backed provisional government for the nascent settlement.
 The following year he became magistrate for Wellington, a position he held for 20 years.
-In 1842 S In January 1843 he became sheriff for the southern districts.
+In January 1843 he became sheriff for the southern districts.
 In this role he assisted Edward Gibbon Wakefield with investigating the Wairau Affray.
 That same year he was later appointed Commissioner of Native Reserves for Wellington, in this role he went to Taranaki with Bishop Selwyn and Taupo with Sir William Martin.
 In 1848 St. Hill was part of a board of inquiry investigating the damage of the 1848 Marlborough earthquake and making recommendations on potential changes to building laws in the province.

 In 1858 St. Hill, as resident magistrate, oversaw a case involving an alleged sexual assault against a schoolgirl.
 The accused, Reverend Arthur Baker, was convicted by 15 Justices of the Peace but successfully appealed his conviction to the court.
 The case was controversial and well-commented upon by local newspapers.